All you need to know about date/time in R and SAS

 POSIXct

-s is number of seconds.
+s is in seconds.

 - When created without specifying a time zone, the local time zone is used.
 However, even in this case, no